 We currently offer a minor in Sociology and Anthropology.
-If a student is interested in majoring in SOAN, see the section on Individualized Majors (p.
-97).
+If a student is interested in a major in this field, see the section on Individualized Majors (p.
+90).

 Minor in Sociology and Anthropology

 A minor in Sociology and Anthropology requires six courses: